-- a) the robustness of the macroeconomic policy framework as well as the soundness of the financial system to ensure that the candidate countries can cope adequately with a range of shocks; - b) structural policy settings across product, labour and financial markets that are consistent with promoting rapid convergence of per capita incomes toward OECD levels; - c) an environment, including in terms of public governance and political economy, that suggests that the candidate countries will be able to meet its accession commitments on a sustainable basis.
+- a) the robustness of the macroeconomic policy framework as well as the soundness of the financial system to ensure that the candidate countries can cope adequately with a range of shocks; - b) structural policy settings across product, labour and financial markets that are consistent with promoting rapid convergence of per capita incomes toward OECD levels: - c) an environment, including in terms of public governance and political economy, that suggests that the candidate countries will be able to meet their accession commitments on a sustainable basis.

-In addition, the "key challenges" framework, within which this peer review will be conducted, is likely to identify country specific areas that will require an in-depth treatment.
+In addition, the "key challenges" framework, within which this peer review will be conducted, is likely to identify country specific areas, for instance the management of energy resources that will require an indepth treatment.
 In addressing such specific issues, the Secretariat will draw fully on expertise available throughout the Organisation, including in other OECD bodies.